College of Agriculture Career Fairs

 The College of Agriculture hosts a career fair every fall and spring semester.
 Over 150 companies attend the fall career fair, providing students and alumni with the opportunity to learn about their organizations, submit resumes and interview for permanent or internship positions.
 The Career Fair is not just for graduating seniors, it is also for first year students, sophomores and juniors who are exploring career paths or internship opportunities.
 The Career Fair is a great way to explore careers, pick-up company information, ask questions, and network with future employers.

 In the FALL, the day before the Career Fair, mark your calendars to attend the Resume Blitz held in AGAD 121, the Student Commons.
 Company representatives will be on hand to critique your resume.
-The evening prior to the Fall Career Fair, we host an Employer Panel Networking Session.
-Recruiters disclose important information about attending the Career Fair and make you more marketable.
+Before the Spring fair, go to the Center for Career Opportunities in Young Hall to have your resume reviewed.